Back to authors

 grammar

-Comprehensive proofreading and editing for biblical, pastoral, and theological writing.
-Use when the user requests grammar checking, spelling correction, proofreading, or style improvement for sermons, sermonettes, devotionals, blogs, academic papers, or book chapters.
-Specializes in US English, pastoral tone, academic theological writing, and creative devotional styles.
+Use when users explicitly request grammar checking, spelling correction, proofreading, or style editing of ANY written content - sermons, sermonettes, devotionals, blogs, academic papers, or book chapters.
+Specializes in US English and theological writing styles.

 theological-sparring-partner